Pet Bird Care – All You Need To Know

 When you give him seed, he will only eat a small amount so don’t give him more than a tablespoon, depending on his size.
 Add the seed to his pellets and once he has eaten the seed do not give him more for that day.

-Offer your pet bird a variety of fruit and vegetables in a separate bowl.
+Offer your pet bird a variety of fruits and vegetables in a separate bowl.
 Do not give him too much or it will go to waste.
-A medium sized parrot only weighs about 500g, and his total daily food intake will probably not exceed about 50g.
+A medium-sized parrot only weighs about 500g, and his total daily food intake will probably not exceed about 50g.

 Your little parrot will probably treat lots of his food like it is a toy.
 They usually love to mess by tearing and shredding the food into small pieces.
 Clean this out at night and give him some pellets for the evening.